GluuFederation/flex/docs/install/quick-start/docker.md

 - all-in-one
 ---

-# Docker Deployment Quick Start
+# Docker Quick Start (All-In-One)

 !!!
 Warning
     **This image is for testing and development purposes only.
 Use Flex [helm deployments](https://docs.gluu.org/stable/install/helm-install/) for production setups.**

-The quickest way to get the Gluu Flex up and running is to install a Docker container-based full-featured Flex using the All-In-One (AIO) script.
+The quickest way to get Gluu Flex up and running is a Docker container-based full-featured Flex using the All-In-One (AIO) script.

 ## System Requirements